cdmgtri/NIEM.github.io/reference/specifications/ndr/ext/index.md

 ---
   title: Extension Schema Documents
-  short: Extension Schema Documents
+  short: EXT
-  icon: fa-sitemap
+  icon: fa-ellipsis-h
-  description: Description of extension schema documents.
+  description: EXTs are user-created NIEM schemas for custom content and may follow a more relaxed syntax, as specified by the NDR.
+IEPD extension schemas are often EXTs.
-  links:
+  todo:
-    - url: /reference/artifacts/extension-schema-document/structure/
+  - Extension schema documents are not the same things as extension schemas (which can optionally use the REF target).
+Need to clarify this page so it refers to the NDR EXT target and relaxed rule set.
 ---

-Extension schema documents (EXTs), like [reference schema documents (REFs)](/reference/artifacts/reference-schema-document/), are a fundamental part of NIEM model design.
+Extension schema documents (EXTs), like [reference schema documents (REFs)](../ref/), are a fundamental part of NIEM model design.
 They contain components that use, or are derived from, the components in REFs and express additional vocabulary above and beyond the vocabulary available from REFs.